Here are the best waterproof headphones for swimming. You can take them to a pool, lake, or sea and even dive underwater.

 - Waterproof in-ear headphones.
 You can use these for water activity even under water, so they’re perfect for swimming laps.

-- Bone-conduction headphones.
+- Bone-conducting headphones.
 These often come with a built-in waterproof MP3.
-Bone conduction works reliably under water, it’s best for underwater swimming.
+Bone conduction works reliably under water.
+It’s best for underwater swimming.

 Waterproof headphones are protected with a hydrophobic coating that blocks off water.
 As long as water doesn’t reach the electronics inside, the headphones work normally.

-If you are looking for workout headphones, make sure they are stable.
-You will need something that can stay within your ear during workouts rather than fall out.
+If you are looking for workout headphones, make sure they stay securely in your ears.
+You will need something that can stay in your ear canal during workouts rather than fall out.
 Look for hooks and wings to keep them in place.